nicholsons/comp0034-week4/activities/activities.md

 Try and add at least one more test to `test_recycle_app.py`.

-## Unit testing callbacks with dash.Testing

-Code from the Dash testing tutorial has been recreated in [test/test_recycle_app/test_callbacks.py](/test/test_app/test_callbacks.py)

-TODO: Write this section of the tutorial!

 ## Create a GitHub Actions workflow that runs the selenium browser tests

 The use of GitHub Actions for automatically running tests was covered in COMP0035.
 You could also apply this to run the Dash tests automatically.